paulachu/backend_plic/README.md

 # backend project

+## Introduction
+This project is the backoffice of a Unity game.
+Its goal is to store game objects in order to make our epic game modular.

+## Requirements

+To run this project you need :
+* an IDE
+* jdk 11
+* maven
+* postgresql

+## CI
+This project uses travis CI to be sure you write clean code that works.
+If you want to be notified you can add you email in the file .travis.yml.
+Moreover, if you joined our discord there is a channel called ci-backend where you can see the result of each travis ci build.

+## Quarkus
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .